owlboy/greatpug-public/README.md

 * Minor tweaks

 #### 08/22/18 (91mb)
-* That missing door frame returned home and appologized.
+* That missing door frame returned home and apologized.
 It just needed some time away from all the people.
 * Re-jiggered texture compression on some things
 * Re-jiggered audio compression on some things
 * Made adjustments to the lighting